Arrington, Kansas

 A school or church in Arrington, Kansas, 1910.

-The entire property consisted of 40 acres, with the controlling interest held by Heneks.
-On the left bank of the river was a beautiful grove in which the springs were situated.
+The entire property comprised 40 acres, with Heneks holding the controlling interest.
+On the left bank of the river was a beautiful grove where the springs were situated.
 On the east side of this grove were twelve cottages.
-A bath-house and engine-house with a steam pump were operated in connection with the springs.
+A bathhouse and engine house with a steam pump were operated in connection with the springs.
 The resort also included a hotel.

-This town was officially platted in August 1884 with original promoters including Ransom A. Van Winkle, David S. Heneks.
-John Ballinger, D. D. High, D. A. Benjamin, J. M. Roberson, Michael Baker, J. S. Hopkins, Ira Tabor, and George W. Drake.
+This town was officially platted in August 1884, and its original promoters included Ransom A. Van Winkle, David S. Heneks, John Ballinger, D. D. High, D. A. Benjamin, J. M. Roberson, Michael Baker, J. S. Hopkins, Ira Tabor, and George W. Drake.

-By the late 19th Century, the Arrington Mineral Springs Resort hosted hundreds of guests each week, and the town had boomed to nearly 1,000 people.
+By the late 19th Century, the Arrington Mineral Springs Resort hosted hundreds of guests weekly, and the town boomed to nearly 1,000 people.
 At that time, the town boasted a good hotel, several churches, several stores, and a physician.
-Unfortunately, the mineral springs resort hotel burned down, but a new hotel was built in the village in 1902.
+Unfortunately, the Mineral Springs Resort hotel burned down, but a new hotel was built in the village in 1902.

 The Arrington, Kansas Hotel built in 1902 was razed in 1953.